 Appendix 6: Company population in life science.pdf

-Appendix 7: Newly started companies per county
+Appendix 7: Newly started companies by county

 Appendix 8: Number of employees per county